Web2LearnEU/AISTER-Crowdsourcing-Pilot/README.md

 …

 ## License
-The Krovets ethnographic collection is published under a CC BY-NC-ND 4.0 licence.
-All accompanying metadata are released into the public domain using CC0, to be freely copied, modified, distributed and reused.
+The Krovets ethnographic collection is published under a [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en) licence.
+All accompanying metadata are released into the public domain using [CC0](https://creativecommons.org/public-domain/cc0/), to be freely copied, modified, distributed and reused.

 ## Code of Conduct
-The GitHub repository of Web2Learn follows the [Contributor Covenant](https://www.contributor-covenant.org/) as a way to be overt in its openness, welcoming all people to engage and contribute, pledging in return to value them.
-In order to make our open communities welcoming, diverse and inclusive, we are encouraging the adaptation of a mindful code of conduct as a means to express and share those values.
-Any unacceptable behavior as trolling, insulting/derogatory comments, personal or political attacks will not be tolerated.
+The GitHub repository of Web2Learn follows the [Contributor Covenant](https://www.contributor-covenant.org/) to be overt in its openness, welcoming all people to engage and contribute, pledging in return to value them.
+To make our open communities welcoming, diverse, and inclusive, we are encouraging the adoption of a mindful code of conduct to express and share those values.
+Any unacceptable behaviour, such as trolling, insulting/derogatory comments, or personal or political attacks, will not be tolerated.
 The Contributor Covenant is released under the Creative Commons Attribution 4.0 International Public License.

 ## Project attribution
 [Web2Learn](https://web2learn.eu/)